-The Staunton Earl Grey Black Tea Sachets x20
+The Staunton Earl Grey Black Tea x 20 Tea Bag Sachets

 The true origins of Earl Grey tea remained a mystery until recent research in The East India Company archives revealed that the use of orange flavouring with tea was first observed in China in 1793 by Sir George Staunton, a company botanist.
 He witnessed the Chinese scenting their teas with bitter orange blossoms called Neroli.

 Bergamot, commonly used in most Earl Grey tea today, is a subspecies of Citrus Aurentium, or ‘Neroli’, the original flower used in China.
 Sir Joseph Banks, to whome Staunton reported his findings, experimented with various flavourings, and thus the recipe was devised long before Earl Grey heard of it from Sir Banks, his friend.

 Today, we use the original blossom, Neroli, together with Bergamot to create our Staunton Earl Grey, the only blend which can truly be said to authentically contain the original Chinese recipe.
 The Staunton Earl Grey is a tribute to the man who enabled the western world to experience this fine tea.

 UK Next Day Delivery (mainland UK only): £9.95 (Order before 12pm)

 See our delivery page for more information and overseas delivery.

 How to Brew It: The Staunton Earl Grey Black Tea

 Usually enjoyed without milk.
 Add sugar to taste.
 Learn more about our teas, Learn how tea is processed, from tea leaf to your cup, or how to brew the perfect cup of tea from our tea master